What Is Unstructured and Unplanned Testing?

 Verify that the software design covers all the necessary aspects of the application, such as functional consistency, security, backward compatibility, scalability, testability, etc.

-An added objective here can also be to get a deeper understanding of the application to write the subsequent test plans.
+An added objective here is to understand better the application to write the subsequent test plans.

-Informally, schedule meetings with the software architects and development teams to review both high and low-level design documents for every part of the system.
+Informally, schedule meetings with the software architects and development teams to review high- and low-level design documents for every system part.

-Feel free to ask questions whenever something “does not sound right,” regardless if you have or lack the technical knowledge, many times it takes a pair of fresh eyes asking “naive” questions to find the big flaws in the software that were hiding under the noses of the technical experts…
+Feel free to ask questions whenever something “does not sound right,” regardless of whether you have or lack the technical knowledge; it takes a pair of fresh eyes to ask “naive” questions to find the big flaws in the software that were hiding under the noses of the technical experts…

-Pass on preliminary feedback to development regarding core elements of the application such as stability, usability, consistency, and other aspects that could mandate significant re-coding work.
-Don’t wait to run all your tests and start with those that will give quick and important feedback to the development team!
+Pass on preliminary feedback to development regarding core elements of the application, such as stability, usability, consistency, and other aspects that could mandate significant re-coding work.
+Don’t wait to run all your tests; start with those that will give quick and important feedback to the development team!

 Formally conduct an acceptance test cycle.
 This should cover any major functional and infrastructure parts of the application to verify that there aren’t any significant bugs that might prevent testing continuation before getting the whole team on the task.